rajinikanth-pandey/SentinalOS/README.md

 ↓

-Prompt is forwarded to Groq.
+Prompt is forwarded to mist api.

 ↓